engin100/950/syllabus.md

 ### Office Hours

 Office hours are a chance to get to know the course staff, to get clarification on concepts presented in class, and get encouragement on homework and labs.
 Extensive office hours will be held throughout the semester.
-In person office hours are posted above.
+In person office hours are posted on the google calendar.

-**Under Construction:** The course calendar will return when an updated link is available.

 <!--
 **For an up-to-date listing of office hours, always refer to the google calendar!**